mnasikin/Prifitra-Landing-Page/README.md

 # Prifitra Landing Page
- This is Prifitra landing page, created using basic HTML and CSS
+ This is [Prifitra](https://pages.github.com/) landing page, created using basic HTML and CSS for